 Spring Fly Fishing on the Missouri River

-Springtime is undoubtedly one of the best times to fly fish on the Missouri.
+Springtime is undoubtedly one of the best times to fly fish the Missouri River.
 As the snow melts and most rivers in Montana are experiencing runoff, the Missouri comes alive with the promise of exciting fly fishing opportunities.
 Prolific hatches of Blue-Winged Olive (BWO) mayflies and near-ideal water temperatures can make for fantastic fishing.
 Spring insect hatches can be intense, offering consistent dry fly fishing opportunities.
-Whether you’re wading through its crystal-clear currents or floating along in a drift boat, the Missouri River in spring is a fly angler’s paradise.
+Whether you’re wading through its crystal-clear currents or floating along in a drift boat, the Missouri River in spring is a fly anglers paradise.
 Remember, springtime weather conditions can be unpredictable, so being prepared is a good idea when spring fishing in Montana.

 Summer Fly Fishing on the Missouri River

-From June through August, the Missouri River shines as one of the most reliable trout fisheries in the world.
+From June through August, the Missouri River shines as one of the most reliable trout fisheries in the west.
 Long days, abundant hatches, and consistent flows make summer a favorite for many anglers.
 Late May, June, and July are peak season.
-Fly shops, fishing guides, shuttle drivers, lodges, and outfitters are all running wide open.
-Flows out of Holter Dam are stable, and the fishing can be exceptional.
-During the summer months, anglers can be successful using a variety of tactics.
-Fishing with nymphs and indicator rigs is by far the most popular method, but dry fly fishing is the game on the Missouri.
-Intense hatches will run all summer long.
-Caddis flies, Pale Morning Duns, Tricos, and terrestrials abound.
-However, it is important to note that the summer months can be busy, and anglers should expect to share the river with other boats and anglers.
+Fly shops, fishing guides, shuttle drivers, lodges, and outfitters are all running at full speed.
+Flows out of Holter Dam remain stable, and the fishing can be exceptional.

 Fall on the Mighty Missouri